Pesteves2002/devops-nixos-presentation/slides.typ

 ]

 #big-picture-slide()[
-  With Flakes, Your Configuration will be Reproducible *Forever* ]
+  With Flakes Your Configuration will be Reproducible *Forever* ]

 #cover